 by Rachel Wareing

-When director Nick Hennegan heard his 'Henry V - Lion of England' was to be staged on Remembrance Sunday, he planned to drop a cloud of poppies onto the stage at the end of each performance.
+When writer and director Nick Hennegan heard his 'Henry V - Lion of England' was to be staged on Remembrance Sunday, he planned to drop a cloud of poppies onto the stage at the end of each performance.
 The plan was foiled by technical constraints but he is still believes the significance of the day will resonate with audience members.
 Critics have always argued about whether Shakespeare intended Henry V to celebrate war or expose its follies, but the Maverick Theatre artistic director is firmly in the latter camp.

 "I don't know that it's possible to make a play about war that's not anti-war.
 Henry V to me is about the futility of war," says Hennegan.
 Ethics aside, the Maverick's play - a condensed, solo performance of the original - is at heart a "good romp".
 "It's sad in parts but in other parts there's a real rumbustiousness to it," he says.
 Tomorrow's play kicks off the Brighton Dome's annual season of Shakespeare for children and although Maverick Theatre's version was not produced specifically for youngsters, its simplified text does lend itself to a younger audience.
 Hennegan describes his interpretation as a "greatest hits".
 Some of the more arcane phrases such as "shall we shog" (meaning "shall we go") have been replaced with their modern equivalents but the most celebrated parts of the text, such as the St Crispin's Day speech, remain.